Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * J. Rohwer gives the position as 52 33N 24 13W for Nemea and lists this ship as torpedoed last (at 21:48 German time), whereas "Nortraships flåte" says the Greek vessel was struck at 20:20 and Brask at 20:48.
 The sub was so close that the 2nd mate was able to identify it as Italian.

-Fearing that the ship might be attacked in the course of the night, the engine was stopped that evening, whereupon they went back to the lifeboats again, tied to the ship with a long line.
+Fearing that the ship might be attacked in the course of the night, the engine was stopped that evening, and they went back to the lifeboats again; these were tied to the ship with a long line.
 Early the next morning, Jan.
-17 they saw rockets in the horizon and responded with their own rockets and flares.
-Before dawn they reboarded the Greek ship, then sent up 2 large rockets, seen by 2 British destroyers which came to.
+17, they saw rockets in the horizon and responded with their own rockets and flares.
+Before dawn they reboarded the Greek ship, then sent up 2 large rockets, seen by 2 British destroyers which came to their aid.
 The shipwrecked men offered to remain on Nemea and take her to port, escorted by the destroyers, but due to lack of fuel this was not considered a good idea, so at 09:00 on Jan.
-17 they were all transferred to HMS Highlander which landed them in Londonderry in the morning of Jan.
-20. The following morning they continued to Glasgow with arrival Jan.
+17 they were all transferred to HMS Highlander, which landed them in Londonderry in the morning of Jan.
+20. The following morning, they continued to Glasgow, with arrival Jan.
 22.

-The maritime enquiry was held in Glasgow on Febr.
-11-1941 with the 1st mate, the 2nd mate, and Able Seaman K. Berge (helmsman) appearing.
+The maritime enquiry was held there on Febr.
+11-1941 with the 1st mate, the 2nd mate and Able Seaman K. Berge (helmsman) appearing.

 Crew List: